10xcodecamp/javascript-conventions-and-code-style/README.md

 ## Function names

 As a general rule, function names should begin with a verb, followed by a noun.
-They should be meaningful and unique like variable names.
+They should be meaningful, narrow, and specific like variable names.

 ```js
 function resetTasks(date) { }
 ```

-But if the function is returning a data type of:
+If a function does multiple things it is okay to describe those things.
+It is better to have a long and specific name than a short and ambiguous one.

+From Elements of Clojure:

+>If a function takes an id and returns a binary payload, it should be called `getPayload`.
+If it takes an id and deletes the payload, it should be called `deletePayload`.
+If it takes an id, replaces the payload with a compressed version, and returns the result, it should be called `compressAndGetPayload`.

+If you find your function name is too long and is doing too many things, break it into smaller functions that can be reused.

+Functions that return the following data types:

  - String
  - Object